deeplearning540/deeplearning540.github.io/source/lesson01/content.rst

 Check your Learning
 ===================

 The following questions serve as a help for learners to reflect on the content of the videos.
+Answer at least one question.
+At best you want to answer these questions as a team.

 .. admonition:: Exercise 1